 The comprehensive cultural program developed by CIEE consists of visits to local theater, music, and dance productions, museum tours, and local festivals.
 Events and activities are chosen to provide you with a good overview of the diversity in South Africa and to complement the overall theme of transformation discussed in the core course.

-A three-day homestay with a local family in the “coloured” community of Ocean View is also included in the cultural program.
-This will expose you to positive images of previously disadvantaged groups of people in South Africa, including the “coloured” and Muslim communities.
+A three-day homestay with a local family in the Ocean View community is also included in the cultural program.
+This will expose you to positive images of previously disadvantaged groups of people in South Africa.

 Community engagement is one of the central components of this summer study abroad program.
 As part of the academic program, CIEE staff will arrange community engagement projects and activities for all participants with various organizations and communities throughout the greater Cape Town area.
 The projects are designed to give you a first-hand look at the challenges facing South Africa today.
 CIEE has an established network of community partnerships with local NGOs, schools, and orphanages.
-You'll select your community engagement sites from existing CIEE community partners.
-There is a limit of five students per host organization/site.
-Community engagement sites and projects are chosen with organisational and community needs and assets in-mind.
-Amongst those that CIEE partners with on a regular basis is Children of South Africa (CHOSA) who offer the following engagement opportunities:
+You will have the opportunity of engaging various Impact projects with these communities and in the last two weeks, you will select your community engagement site, where you will dedicate full-time service to accomplish a short term need in the selected CIEE community partner site.
+Community engagement sites and projects are chosen with organizational and community needs and assets in-mind.
+Amongst those that CIEE partners with on a regular basis is iKhaya le Langa ( “House of the Sun”).
+The iKhaya le Langa is a social enterprise which directs local and international interest into the oldest township in Cape Town.
+This is a partnership with locals by locals to increase capacities and enable rather than give money to the community members.
+The projects have various tasks for students to participate in like fundraising, art projects for the children in the community, organising the Langa Homestay Hotel concept and much more.
+Please visit http://ikhayalelanga.co.za.

-The program is based on the University of Cape Town campus.
 The actual academic content of the program is designed and managed by CIEE, so participants should understand that they will not be taking regular UCT courses during this summer study abroad program.
+This means that the lectures will not take place on the UCT campus, not will you share classes with local South Africans, as this is the official winter break for UCT students.
+The students will also be taught by CIEE managed faculty, qualified to teach the offerings to the students.
 The program is appropriate for all students who want to learn about the country, its people, and the transformations that have occurred over the past 15 years in South African society.
 The program includes a combination of courses and an integrated community-based volunteer component designed to help students better understand South African history, politics, educational challenges, and societal values and traditions.

 Nature of Classes